School Is Out…Let the Summer Learning Begin!

 After the kids all have their books and have had a chance to read them, set a day and time when your children’s BFF’s can come over to your house to discuss what they have read, as well as what they liked or didn’t like about the books.

 It makes it even more fun when you can provide simple snacks that they can enjoy while they are discussing their books!
-Then they can choose another book or books to read.
+Then they can choose other books to read.
 Simply repeat the process!

 This will allow your kids and their friends to stay in tune with their reading skills while having fun by spending time with each other!